raoulg/surfcontroller/README.md

 #### Actions
 - `p`: Pause selected VMs
 - `r`: Resume selected VMs
+- `e`: add VM to exclusion list
 - 'u': Update VM list
 - 's': ssh into selected VM (select just one VM)

+Note that adding to the exclusion list only adds the id of the vm to `exclusions.json`.
+The actual shutting down of the VM is done from a VM we control on the Surf cloud, so toggling this on your computer doesnt impact the actual pausing at 21:00.

 ## 📝 Configuration